Sexual & Gender Based Misconduct: Policy, Reporting Information & Resources

 6. Be free from intimidation or harassment by the alleged respondent or others;

-7. Request a change of living arrangements, academic schedules and/or other schedules and/or those of the respondent, if reasonably available;
+7. Request a change of on campus living, working and/or transportation arrangements, academic schedules and/or other schedules and/or those of the respondent, if reasonably available by the Dean of Students Office and/or Title IX Coordiantor;

 8. Have a "no-contact" and/or "stay away" directive issued to one or both parties of a complaint by Dean of Students Office and/or Title IX Coordinator;